 Robert is a versatile composer and arranger.
 He composes big band music across a variety of levels.
 His music has been performed by middle school and high school ensembles at various regional festivals and by multiple professional bands in the Seattle area.
-In addition to his big band writing, Robert is the author of 20 Lyrical Etudes for the Developing Trumpeter.
-He also composes and arranges pieces for students in his private studio, including solos with piano accompaniment, duets, and elementary level piano pieces.
+In addition to his big band writing, Robert has written multiple collections of etudes and duets for developing brass players.
+He also composes and arranges pieces for students in his private studio, including solos with piano accompaniment and elementary level piano pieces.

 Robert holds a Master of Music from Duquesne University, where he studied trumpet with Sean Jones and arranging with Mike Tomaro, and a Bachelor of Music Education from the University of Northern Colorado.